flyingrhinonz/nccm/README.md

-Free for all non-personal use (organizational, non-profit, government, education, commercial, etc) - please send me email if this software is useful to your organization.
+Free for all non-personal use (organizational, non-profit, government, education, commercial, etc) - please send me an email if this software is useful to your organization.

 flyingrhino AT orcon DOT net DOT nz

-This software can be used by anyone at no cost, however if you can support - please donate money to a children's hospital of your choice.
+This software can be used by anyone at no cost, however if you like using my software and can support - please donate money to a children's hospital of your choice.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public